orhun/git-cliff/website/docs/configuration/commit.md

 A regex for skip processing the matched tags.

-### sort_commits
+### sort_order

-Sort the commits inside sections by specified order.
+Whether to order commits newest to oldest or oldest to newest in their group.

 Possible values:

 - `oldest`
 - `newest`

-This can also be achieved by specifying the `--sort` command line argument.
+This can also be achieved by specifying the `--commit-sort-order` command line argument.

 ### link_parsers